You’d be forgiven for thinking I must be lying if I told you that only a little while ago, everybody was clambering to put laxatives on their face.

-Milk of Magnesia is a product designed for medical/health support, taken by ingestion.
+Milk of Magnesia is a product designed for medical/health support to be taken by drinking a small amount.
 It’s a white, milky liquid (I presume that’s where it got its name) that has a very alkaline pH.
 It sometimes has added menthol or other minty flavouring to make it more palatable (we’ll get to why in a minute).

 The compound is noted to be a corrosive and irritant.

 What is Milk of Magnesia for?

 A milky-looking single-ingredient medicine named after a drink is a bit of a strange sight… so who developed it in the first place and why?

 Well, it’s not a new invention.
 The specific 8% solution of magesium hydroxide known as ‘Milk of Magnesia’ was first developed, patented and released to the public for antacid use by Phillips way back in the 1870s.

 Still ubiquitous even today, the most common use for Milk of Magnesia is as an antacid (treatment for heartburn) and laxative (treatment for constipation).
 Its affordability, effectiveness, multi-uses and safety makes it a bathroom staple worldwide.